Whitesnake (album)

-Whitesnake commonly known as 1987 is the seventh studio album by English rock band Whitesnake, released on 16 March 1987, by Geffen Records in the US and by EMI Records in the UK two weeks after.
-It was co-written and recorded for over a year, in what would be the only collaboration between vocalist David Coverdale and guitarist John Sykes, the final album to feature original bassist Neil Murray and the only album with drummer Aynsley Dunbar.
+Whitesnake, commonly known as 1987, is the seventh studio album by British-American rock band Whitesnake.
+The album was released by Geffen Records in the US on 16 March 1987 and by EMI Records in the UK two weeks later.

-The album, besides its commercial success, is remarkable for the band's change to a more modern glam metal look and sound, and the first recording to use the band's new logo which would characterise them in the future.

-Initially the album was released worldwide with different titles, tracklists and by different record labels.
-In North America, it was titled Whitesnake and excluded two songs that were present on the European version, "Looking for Love" and "You're Gonna Break My Heart Again", while in Japan, the album was released as Serpens Albus with the North American tracklist.
-The 20th and 30th anniversary remastered reissues, have a common tracklist, including the additional tracks.

-The album was a critical and commercial success around the world, eventually selling over 10 million copies in the US alone and thus being certified 8× Platinum by the Recording Industry Association of America (RIAA) and has sold more than 25 million copies worldwide.
-It peaked at number two on the US Billboard 200 for ten non-consecutive weeks, barred from the top spot by three different albums, including Michael Jackson's Bad, and was more weeks in the Top 5 than any other album in 1987.
-Whitesnake was the band's highest-charting album in the US and peaked at number eight on the UK Albums Chart.
+1987 was a critical and commercial success around the world, eventually selling over 8 million copies in the US alone and thus being certified 8× Platinum by the Recording Industry Association of America (RIAA).
+It has sold more than 25 million copies worldwide.
+The album peaked at number two on the US Billboard 200 for ten non-consecutive weeks and was barred from the top spot by U2's Joshua Tree.
+The album spent more weeks in the Top 5 than any other album in 1987.
+Whitesnake is the band's highest-charting album in the US and peaked at number eight on the UK Albums Chart.

-Four songs were released as official singles, "Still of the Night", "Here I Go Again '87", "Is This Love", "Give Me All Your Love ('88 Mix)", and one song was released as a promotional single, "Crying in the Rain '87".
-Among them, "Here I Go Again" and "Is This Love" are the band's most successful charting hits, topping the Billboard Hot 100 at number one and two respectively.
-The album's success in the US boosted its predecessor, Slide It In (1984), from Gold to double Platinum status by RIAA, and would see the band receive a nomination at the 1988 Brit Awards for Best British Group and at the American Music Awards of 1988 for Favorite Pop/Rock Album.
+"Still of the Night", "Here I Go Again '87", "Is This Love", and "Give Me All Your Love ('88 Mix)" were released as official singles from 1987, and "Crying in the Rain '87" was released as a promotional single from the album.
+"Here I Go Again" and "Is This Love" are the band's most successful charting hits, topping the Billboard Hot 100 at number one and number two, respectively.

+Aside from its commercial success, 1987 is notable for the band's shift to a glam metal look and sound.
+At the 1988 Brit Awards, Whitesnake was nominated for Best British Group.
+At the American Music Awards of 1988, it received a nomination for Favorite Pop/Rock Album for 1987.